mtanveer1/Least-squares-projection-twin-support-vector-clustering-LSPTSVC/README.md

 For further details regarding working of algorithm, please refer to the paper.

 If further information is required please contact on: phd1701241001@iiti.ac.in.

+*This code is for non-commercial and academic use only.